Virajdatt/Virajdatt/README.md

 ## Research intrests and working with:
 1. Machine Learning and Deep Learning in distributed environment a.k.a Federated Learning.
 2. NLP with Transformers.
-3. Computer Vision for various domains.
+3. Machine Learning Enginerring Platform (MLOps)

 ## This is what I do often here on github:
 1. Build and publish Machine learning/ Deep learning models for (hackathons/ my passion projects/) with comments and report my findings.